 The office continues to make significant strides in prosecuting civil rights violations, achieving particular success more recently in the prosecution of human trafficking cases.
 The office is at the forefront of the Department’s effort to combat human trafficking, a modern form of slavery, and has prosecuted numerous traffickers who have compelled the labor and services of adults and minors, many of whom were forced to work in the sex trade, from the United States and abroad.
 Historically, the office has been involved in the most prominent criminal civil rights cases in New York City, including the sexual assault of Abner Louima by members of the New York City Police Department’s 70th Precinct in Brooklyn and the violent attack of Yankel Rosenbaum during the onset of the Crown Heights riots in Brooklyn.
 In 2008, the office successfully prosecuted four men for carrying out bias-motivated assaults against African-Americans following the election of President Barack Obama.

-Sixteen AUSAs as well as support staff members are assigned to the Eastern District’s Long Island office, located in Central Islip.
+Fourteen AUSAs as well as support staff members are assigned to the Eastern District’s Long Island office, located in Central Islip.
 Assigned AUSAs are responsible for investigating and prosecuting the broad array of federal crimes that arise in suburban Nassau and Suffolk counties.
-In recent years, prosecutors from this office have been increasingly active in prosecuting violent gangs, securities and corporate fraud, public corruption, major narcotics traffickers, traditional organized crime, and child pornography traffickers.
+In recent years, prosecutors from this office have been increasingly active in prosecuting violent gangs, terrorism, securities and corporate fraud, public corruption, major narcotics traffickers, traditional organized crime, and child pornography traffickers.
 Over the past two years alone, the Long Island Criminal Division has prosecuted more than 150 gang defendants.

 Finally, together with our office’s Civil Division, the Criminal Division has been at the forefront of using money laundering and forfeiture statutes to prosecute criminals for hiding and disguising their criminal profits and to deprive them of these ill-gotten gains.
 The forfeiture practice often litigates matters of first impression, and its recoveries consistently rank it as one of the top five districts in the country.
 The office has succeeded in obtaining multi-million dollar forfeitures judgment in cases involving corporate fraud, health care fraud, securities fraud, HUD fraud, narcotics dealing, and organized crime.